 Now let’s look at the ZWO camera models used.

-This chart shows all the ZWO cameras used in 186 shortlisted images for the competition in the past six years:
+This chart shows all the ZWO cameras used in 186 shortlisted images for the competition in the six years of 2018 to 2023:

-Since this features several older models, we also want to examine the more recent data and so here you can see the ZWO cameras most frequently (and successfully) used in the past two years:
+Since this features several older models, we also want to examine the more recent data and so here you can see the ZWO cameras most frequently (and successfully) used in over 2021 to 2023:

 This data incorporates both planetry and deep-sky imaging but these require different camera traits: